Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Carlingford has 181 active public transport stops, including lightrail and bus services.
-These stops are served by 72 individual routes, providing a total of 4,269 weekly passenger trips.
-Residents have excellent transport accessibility, with an average distance of 142 meters to the nearest stop.
+Carlingford has 181 active public transport stops offering a mix of light rail and bus services.
+These are covered by 72 routes providing a total of 4,269 weekly passenger trips.
+Residents enjoy excellent transport accessibility, with an average distance of 142 meters to the nearest stop.
 Most residents commute outward from this primarily residential area.
-Car is the dominant mode of transport at 81%, followed by train at 9% and bus at 7%.
-The average vehicle ownership per dwelling is 1.4, higher than the regional average.
+The dominant mode of transport is car at 81%, followed by train at 9% and bus at 7%.
+Carlingford has an average vehicle ownership of 1.4 per dwelling, higher than the regional average.

 According to the 2021 Census, 51.1% of residents work from home, which may be influenced by COVID-19 conditions.
 Service frequency averages 609 trips per day across all routes, equating to approximately 23 weekly trips per individual stop.
 A map accompanies this data, showing the 100 nearest stops to the location's centrepoint.